LoicH/loich.github.io/_posts/2018-06-10-ad-targeting.md

 Data science is used for lots of tasks, including selecting the best ads to make users click on it, because companies need people to buy their product!

-In this article I will explain **how to perform ad targetting** with reinforcement learning.
+In this article I will explain **how to perform ad targeting** with reinforcement learning.

 ## Our goal